inajob/nanoseq/README.md

 ## screen
 ![screenshot](imgs/nanoseq.jpg)
-Horizontal lines means each 8 beats.
+- Vertical lines means each 8 beats.
-Vertical lines means each 1 octaves.
+- Horizontal lines means each 1 octaves.

 ## how to use
 - Move cursor